Cash on Hand Explained: Cash is King for Businesses & Investors

 Understanding Liquid Assets

 Liquid assets are a crucial element on a company’s balance sheet.
-These assets encompass liquid resources such as cash, marketable securities, and other holdings that can be readily converted to cash without substantial depreciation in value.
-Businesses must maintain sufficient liquid assets to cover immediate expenses, such as payroll, supplier invoices, and other operational costs.
-The liquidity of an asset is a direct measure of its marketability and ease of cash conversion.
+They encompass liquid resources such as cash, marketable securities, and other holdings that can be readily converted to cash without substantial depreciation in value.
+Businesses must maintain sufficient liquid assets to cover immediate expenses such as payroll, supplier invoices, and other operational costs.
+An asset’s liquidity is a direct measure of its marketability and ease of cash conversion.

 Balancing Cash and Investments